StarbucksSangha/StarbucksSangha/info.md

 <b>The Dharma</b>, or teachings, used to be hard to find.
 But with the advent of the internet you can now find [talks](https://www.dhammatalks.org/mp3_collections_index.html){:target="_blank"} and [texts](https://www.dhammatalks.org/suttas/index.html){:target="_blank"} without having to go to foreign lands.
 This site & it's tweets will provide you with links to plenty of talks and texts.

 <b>The Sangha</b>, or the community, is the tough one.
 You may not be able to find a sangha near you.
-Since virtually everyone on earth has a Starbucks near them, the idea is to think of Starbucks as our sangha, and thus is born...
-StarbucksSangha.NET.
+Since virtually everyone on earth has a Starbucks near them, the idea is to think of Starbucks as our sangha.

 More to come...
 <!--